MicrosoftDocs/azure-dev-docs/articles/intro/azure-developer-key-services.md

 ---
 title: Key Azure services for developers
 description: An overview of important services that developers use when building solutions on Azure.
+keywords: azure services
+ms.prod: azure
-keywords: azure billing, azure portal ms.prod: azure ms.topic: overview ms.date: 09/16/2021
+ms.topic: overview
+ms.date: 02/24/2022
 ms.custom: overview
 ---

 # Key Azure services for developers

 While Azure contains over 100 services, this article outlines the Azure services you will use most frequently as a developer.
 For a comprehensive list of all Azure services, see the [Azure documentation hub page](/azure/?product=featured#browse-azure-products).

 ## App hosting and compute